slr71/notes/dnd/dragonlance.md

 liquid.
 Keltrick tastes the fluid and fire erupts from his mouth.
 The liquid ia potion of fire breathing.
 A few of us fill some flasks and vials with the potion.

 We find Yerkel in a room in the spire.
 He's next to an unconscious human named, Rone.
-There's a slod tadpole attached to him.
+There's a slaad tadpole attached to him.
 I cast lesser restoration on him.
 He offers us 1000 GP to take him to Hearts Hollow.
 The crew excavated the spire and found a glowing stone.
 The stone is at a lower level, so we go to the next floor.

+## February 24, 2024

+We finish off all of the slaads and find 900 GP.
+We find some notes, exit the fortress and seal the entrance.
+It's dark outside, so we take a lng rest.
+When we wake up, we discover that a quarter of the troops are missing.
+Darrett says that there were Dragonelles and Rad Dragon Army soldiers attacked in the night, and the soldiers chased them.
+We continue with our mission to meet Dalamar at Wakenreth.
+It takes all day to walk there; we get there around mid afternoon.
+As we approach, we see a ruined tower, a pale stone tower jutting from the landcape.
+It is carved with the likenesses of Elven soldiers.
+It's about 80 feet tall, and its decay is frozen unnatrually.
+A metal door at the base hangs ajar.

+We enter the tower.
+There's an obsidian sculpture in the center of the tower.
+Tradition dictates that everyone who enters must leave a silver coin at the base of the statue.
+We ascend to the second level.
+The room contains two stone crypts.
+Sconces on the walls shed light that is tinged a faint green.
+There's a door that leads to the stairs, but the stairs are blocked by rubble.
+It would take hours to clear the rubble.
+The walls are sculpted with empty burial niches.
+We encounter two wraiths and dispatch both of them.
+There's a hole in the ceiling, so Mora takes us all to the next level on her broom.

+The spirit from one of the wraiths is on the next level trying to pick up a sword.
+She says that she doesn't know how she got there, but she feels purpetually angry.
+She asks if we know of her sister, Teledria.
+None of us knows, so we offer to put her sword in her sarcophagus.
+She says that would bring her great comfort and disappears.
+We find six onyx gemstones worth 200 each.